Motion of an elastic capsule in a constricted microchannel: Results

 \subsection{Capsule steady state in a straight channel}

 The center of mass of the capsule is initially located on the channel mid-line ($y=0$, $z=0$), as shown in Figure \ref{fig:sketch}.
-Note that capsules would migrate towards the centerline if initially offset.
+Capsules are believed to migrate towards the centerline if initially offset, which has been systematically observed by us and other groups \cite{Doddi08,Rorai15}.
+However, a careful analysis showed that this is not the case for vesicles \cite{Farutin14}, questioning previous believes and suggesting that a more systematic investigation should also be undertaken for capsules.
 In a simple straight channel the mutual interaction between the flow and the membrane displaces the latter from its relaxed shape and deforms it into a steady state configuration that depends on the capillary number and the channel width \cite{kuriakose13}.
 We show the steady state deformation in Figure \ref{fig:steady_state} for $Ca=0.05, 0.3, 0.6$.
-The steady state is nearly spherical for stiff capsules, whereas, by increasing the capillary number, it develops a front-rear asymmetry and displays first a bullet-like, and then a parachute-like shape \cite{Kuriakose11,Coupier12}.
+The steady state is nearly spherical for stiff capsules, whereas, by increasing the capillary number, it develops a front-rear asymmetry and displays first a bullet-like, and then a croissant-like shape \cite{Kuriakose11,Coupier12,Farutin14}.
+We refer to the shape as ``croissant'' rather than ``parachute'' following the convention in \cite{Coupier12,Farutin14} according to which a ``parachute'' shape is perfectly axisymmetric.
+This is not the case here since the capsule either sees the periodic boundary conditions in $z$ and the walls in $y$ or adapts to the duct square cross-section \cite{Kuriakose11,Hu12}.

-For convenience, we directly perform the steady state calculation in a long enough constricted domain: the initially spherical capsule in centered at the point $(-8,0,0)$, and is held fixed at that location until the steady state is achieved.
-The convergence is set by a tolerance parameter, $toll=1e^{-3}$, imposed on the area variation: where $\Delta t $ corresponds to a time unit.
+For convenience, we directly perform the steady state calculation in a long enough constricted domain: the initially spherical capsule is centered at the point $(-8,0,0)$, and is held fixed at that location until the steady state is achieved.
+The convergence is set by a tolerance parameter, $toll=1e^{-3}$, imposed on the area variation: where $t$ is the dimensionless time expressed in units of $t_c =a_c/U$, the characteristic time scale.

 The capsule is anchored $5\ac$ away from both the inlet and the constriction, as shown in Figure \ref{fig:sketch}.
 It has been verified that by doing so, the inlet is not affected by the capsule, and the capsule in not affected by the flow pattern in the constriction.
 The capsule is released once the steady state is reached.